maxwellelliott/maxwellelliott.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am an Assistant Professor at the University of Minnesota.
+I'm [recruiting!](https://maxwellelliott.github.io/join/)

 Research
 ======